 The most common OTC sleep aid is diphenhydramine, an antihistamine.
 It usually has a relaxing effect that makes you feel drowsy.
 But talk to your doctor first.
 Antihistamines can cause dry mouth and nausea.
-People with problems like glaucoma, heart disease, or lung disease shouldn't take them.
+They may not be safe for people with problems like glaucoma, heart disease, or lung disease.
 Many doctors don't recommend these pills as sleep aids.

 Rx Sleeping Pills